Saving the world at $11 an hour. (Uh... hello? It's $12.50!)

 Some of the female guest stars are quite the lookers, too.

 My Skull Runneth Over: The Intersect puts a huge long term toll on the bearer's brain unless you use a device to keep it in check, and can possibly fry your brain outright if it can't absorb the information properly.
 (Note that the only time this has happened in the show was with a beta Intersect developed by FULCRUM.
+Becomes a plot point in season 3 when Chuck is seemingly in danger of this happening to him.
 Happens again in the final season when Morgan and Sarah receive the Intersect.
 Morgan becomes a douche who can't remember Star Wars or Indiana Jones, while Sarah loses all of her memories of the past 5 years and reverts to her old CIA personality.)

 Necessarily Evil: While not a villain, Casey has an ethos of giving up any chance for a normal life himself in order to protect it for others, and he is frequently critical of Sarah and Chuck when they seek normalcy.
 Veering in the direction of villainy is that Casey is on orders to ultimately eliminate the Intersect (i.e. kill Chuck), something which increasingly troubles him as the series progresses.